AxisCommunications/acap-runtime/README.md

 #### Chip id

-The Inference API uses the [Machine learning API][acap-documentation-native-ml] for image processing and to set it up the correct chip id for the device needs to be selected.
+The Machine learning API uses the [Machine learning API][acap-documentation-native-ml] for image processing and to set it up the correct chip id for the device needs to be selected.
 Note that there is no direct corelation between chip id and architecture.
 For convenience the pre-built images for the ACAP Runtime native application sets